The Complexity of All-switches Strategy Improvement: Introduction

 Since a USO has a unique solution, by definition, we cannot hope to get a result for AUSOs that is analogous to \optimalstrategy, since, as noted above, \PSPACE-hardness of \optimalstrategy requires multiple optimal solutions under standard complexity-theoretic assumptions.

 \paragraph{\bf Related work.}

-The best known algorithms for these games have subexponential running time: the \emph{random facet strategy improvement} algorithms combine strategy improvement with the random-facet algorithm for LPs~\cite{ludwig95,kalai92,msw96}.
+The best known algorithms for mean-payoff, discounted, and simple stochastic games have subexponential running time: the \emph{random facet strategy improvement} algorithms combine strategy improvement with the random-facet algorithm for LPs~\cite{ludwig95,kalai92,msw96}.
 Following the work of Friedmann~\cite{F11} that we build on heavily in this paper, Friedmann, Hansen, and Zwick showed a sub-exponential lower bound for the random facet strategy improvement algorithm ~\cite{FHZ11b}.
 They also used a construction of Fearnley~\cite{F10} to extend the bound to the random facet pivot rule for the simplex method~\cite{FHZ11}.

-For parity games, a deterministic subexponential-time algorithm is known~\cite{jpz06}.
+For parity games, there are several algorithms that perform better than random facet strategy improvement.
+First, a \emph{deterministic} subexponential-time algorithm was found~\cite{jpz06}.
+Very recent work has improved this even further by producing an algorithm that uses quasi-polynomial time and space~\cite{CJKLS17}, and it has subsequently been shown that there are algorithms that use quasi-polynomial time and polynomial space~\cite{JL17,FJSSW17}.

 \paragraph{\bf Roadmap.} In Section~\ref{sec:prelim}, we give a formal definition of parity games, and more specifically the \emph{one-sink} games used by Friedmann that we also use for our construction.
-We then give a high-level overview of how \allswitches works for one-sink games, since it operates more simply for one-sink games than for general games; a more detailed technical exposition of \allswitches for one-sink games can be found in the appendix.
-Our main reduction starts with a iterated circuit evaluation problem.
+We then give a high-level overview of how \allswitches works.
+Our main reduction starts with an iterated circuit evaluation problem.
 In Section~\ref{sec:construct}, we describe our main construction of a parity game that will implement iterated circuit iteration when strategy improvement is run on it.
 In Section \ref{sec:strategies}, we describe the sequence of strategies that \allswitches will go through as it implements the iterated circuit evaluation.
-In Section~\ref{sec:proof} we show that the construction works as claimed and thus prove that \edgeswitch is \PSPACE-hard for parity games.
+In Section~\ref{sec:proof}, we show that the construction works as claimed and thus prove that \edgeswitch is \PSPACE-hard for parity games.
 In Section~\ref{sec:other}, we show how this result for \edgeswitch extends to strategy improvement algorithms for other games.
 In Section~\ref{sec:optstrat}, we show how to augment our construction with an extra gadget to give \PSPACE-hardness results for \optimalstrategy.
 In Section~\ref{sec:conc}, we state some open problems.